Aroueterra/Dawn-breaker/README.md

 ## Enemy AI - Patrol Patterns

 <img align="left" width="100" height="100" src='./Images/iconfinder_android-brain_1291783.png'>

 3 kinds of enemy patrols.
 Stationary, Roaming, and Static patrol.
+   1. Stationary: The enemy does not patrol, and merely defends a single position; on player contact, they will engage and pursue the player.
+   2. Patrolling: The enemy follows a strict patrol pattern, usually between 3-4 points, they will engage and pursue the player.
+   3. Wandering: These enemies have no strict patrol pattern and simply wander about randomly.
-Players must avoid contact or eliminate enemies if the need arises.
+   4. Static: These enemies do not move from their position no mat Players must avoid contact or eliminate enemies if the need arises.

 - Players have limited ammunition that they can take to the mission.
 Ammunition can be acquired throughout the game to replenish what they have.